 Each week's pre-recorded presentations can be viewed at a time that fits the student's weekly schedule.
 Presentations can also be paused and replayed as needed.

 Students also are given weekly readings applicable to the course topic.

 Students interact in a discussion board area, posting responses to instructor-driven discussions each week.
 Students consistently say this interaction between instructors and other students is the most valuable aspect of the T&D courses.
-The discussion board allows the course to fulfill the original industry mandate to provide mentoring to young power engineers.

 Online Open House: Interested in our courses or program but want more information?
 Contact us for log-in information to our Online Open House and check out samples of our courses, and program and course information.